In my previous article, I wrote on the benefits of using Podman as a replacement for Docker.

 podman generate systemd --new --name --files nginx-proxy-manager

-• The --name flag means the unit file will refer to the container name, and not its ID.
-Otherwise you will have files called something like container-9c878a22406711922fdb480ed66af1056cf162a20d6d92ab248e83b94c9351b4.service.
+flag means the unit file will refer to the container name, and not its ID.
+Otherwise you will have files called something likecontainer-9c878a22406711922fdb480ed66af1056cf162a20d6d92ab248e83b94c9351b4.service

-• And finally we use the name of the container we want to create the Systemd unit file for.
+flag means that the output will create a file instead of just outputting the result to your console. - And finally we use the name of the container we want to create the Systemd unit file for.

 We can see that Podman has generated the Systemd files.
 Since I referenced a container, the Systemd unit file will be prefixed with "container-".